bbbbbbzhou/UCAN/README.md

 [[Paper](https://www.xxx)]

-This repository contains the PyTorch implementation of AccSeg-Net.
+This repository contains the PyTorch implementation of UCAN.

 ### Citation
 If you use this code for your research or project, please cite: